jackyzha0/jackyzha0.github.io/content/posts/towards-data-neutrality.md

 Blockchain is suitable for a very small subset of use-cases.
 Is there a more general purpose technology that still addresses these main problems?

 ## The personal cloud
-**Rhizome** aims to be a data-persistence and identity layer for the distributed web.
+**Rhizome** aims to be a data-persistence and identity layer for the [[thoughts/distributed web|distributed web]].
 The goal of Rhizome is to enable *data-neutrality* by separating data from applications.

 It is made up of two layers
 1. Root: a personal data pod that *you* own.
 Think iCloud or Dropbox but you have agency over how much storage you want, who has access to it, and what you want to do with it.